jeffgbutler/TanzuInTheHomelab/tkgm-vds/README.md

    - Update the `$VCSAInstallerPath` script variable with the location of the directory
    - If you are on a Mac, disable gatekeeper with a command similar to the following:
      `sudo xattr -r -d com.apple.quarantine VMware-VCSA-all-7.0.3-19234570`
+1. NSX Advanced LoadBalancer (aka AVI Vantage) - Currently Arcas supports version 20.1.7
+   - Download NSX ALB from https://customerconnect.vmware.com/downloads/details?downloadGroup=NSX-ALB-10-NDC&productId=1092
+   - Update the `$NSXAdvLBOVA` script variable with the location of the downloaded OVA
+1. Kubernetes VM template from https://marketplace.cloud.vmware.com/services/details/tanzu-kubernetes-grid-1-1-1211?slug=true
+   - These instructions assume Photon and Kubernetes version 1.22.5

 ## Procedure Part 1: Nested Infrastructure

-The PowerShell script `nestedEsxiForTKGm.ps1` in this folder will create a nested vSphere environment for installing TKGs.
+The PowerShell script `nestedEsxiForTKGm.ps1` in this folder will create a nested vSphere environment for installing TKGm.

 There are a large set of variables at the beginning of this script that define the nested environment.
 The most important of these are the IP addresses, domain names, and network names from the outer vCenter.
 The values in the script